czoczo/dotman/README.md

 curl -H"secret:myterriblesecret" http://myserver.net/sync
 ```

+## Keep up with repo - what is auto update?
+One of dotman CLI menu positions is enabling dotfiles auto updates.
+This simple function, adds curl request to `/update` endpoint to cron, so your dotfiles will be updated every hour.
+Disable by either deleting line in crontab, or using "disable auto update" option.

 # Configuration in depth
 All configuraion variables can be provided either as environment variables or as program arguments.
 The choice is yours.
 Here's a description of all of them: